devanshbatham/headerpwn/README.md

 ## Credits
-The `headers.txt` fileis compiled from various sources, including the Seclists project (https://github.com/danielmiessler/SecLists).
+The `headers.txt` file is compiled from various sources, including the Seclists project (https://github.com/danielmiessler/SecLists).
 These headers are used for testing purposes and provide a variety of scenarios for analyzing how servers respond to different headers.